s-mushnoori/life-expectancy/README.md

 #### However, there are a few issues with this approach:
 1. If we were to aggregate data from 14 years for the train set and use data from the most recent year for the test set, we are reducing the number of training samples we have available by  a factor of 10: from >2000 to <200.
 2. If we were to leave `'Country'` as a variable, we would have to encode it, meaning we'd be adding 192 extra features.
 We could start running into dimensionality issues at this point.
+    - **Update:**    The country column was encoded and this significantly improved results.
+The underlying  notebooks and scripts have been updated.
 3. If we were to explicitly choose data with `'Year'` as 2015 as the test set, our test set would only have 193 rows.
 This seems a little too low since typically tests sets are chosen to be around 25% to 33% of the dataset.

 #### In light of this, we will choose a simpler approach to the problem:
 1. We will ignore `'Country'` as a feature for now, and create a model based on the entire dataset.
     - Since index values are preserved, we can later associate the datapoints with the country if required.
+    - **Update:**    Now the datasets do have encoded country values.
+As a result, this can easily be extracted as required.
 2. We will also not aggregate yearly data and preserve the size of our dataset.
 3. The problem statement will hence be interpreted as "predict the life expectancy based on available features," and we will ignore the country specific and year specific components.